 A life insurance policy is generally not classed as a foreign superannuation scheme.
 Instead, you'll need to apply the foreign investment fund (FIF) rules to work out your tax obligations for your foreign life insurance policy.
-For more information about your obligations under the FIF rules see A guide to foreign investment funds and the fair dividend rate (IR461).
+For more information about your obligations under the FIF rules go to ird.govt.nz for A guide to foreign investment funds and the fair dividend rate - IR461.